noahlevenson/stealing-ur-feelings/readme.md

 <br/><br/>

 #### :zap: changelog
+**08/19/2019** We're coming to Camden International Film Festival in Maine

 **08/14/2019** MIT selected us for inclusion in DocuBase

 **08/10/2019** We're coming to Open City Documentary Festival in London